qzyse2017/bleBird/doc/roadmap.md

 ## Function Programming version
 use haskell to write backend and clojurescript + lein-figwheel + reagent to write frontend.
 All in FP! ! ! ~ Hoping I can do it.😭😭😭 Too many todo items have been on my todo list.
+Make a flag here! ! !
+I should new a repository before 1st, Oct, 2018 and implement simple features before 2nd, Oct, 2018.
+If not so, I should not eat any food for these two deadlines.😭

 ## distributed storage